 This winter, hit the slopes and attend the world’s premier winter sports festivals while you’re there.
 It should come as no surprise that the Alps host the most ski and snowboard festivals in the world.
 But Europe is not the only continent featured on our list.

 If you too like to ski hard, ride hard, and party harder, here’s what you need to snow (pun intended):

 Where: Alpe d’Huez, France

 In Southeastern France, only a 90-minute drive from Grenoble, the Alpe d'Huez ski domain boasts 76 ski lifts and 250 km of slopes for all levels.
 It is also home to the longest black run in the Alps –Sarenne, which is 16 km long.

-The newest member of the Tomorrowland family, the biggest dance music festival in the world, will make its debut in 2019 high up in the snowy French Alps.
-The very first edition of Tomorrowland Winter is expecting 30,000+ partygoers, and the theme of the festival will be “The Hymn of the Frozen Lotus”.
+The newest member of the Tomorrowland family, the biggest dance music festival in the world, made its debut in 2019 high up in the snowy French Alps.
+The second edition of Tomorrowland Winter is expecting 30,000+ partygoers, and the theme of the festival will be “The Book of Wisdom - The Frozen Chapter”.

 Rock the Pistes

 On the French-Swiss border, Portes du Soleil is the world’s largest connected ski area, counting over 650 km of runs spanning over both France and Switzerland, 200+ ski lifts, 12 ski resorts, and 10 snow parks.

 Get yourself a Portes du Soleil lift pass and you’ll have free access to the various shows taking place in different venues across the vast ski area during the Rock the Pistes festival.
 There will be five gigs a day up on the mountain.
 In the evenings, there’ll be après-ski concerts in the resorts at the foot of the slopes.